puppetlabs/puppetlabs-scheduled_task/README.md

 ###### win32_taskscheduler

-This provider manages scheduled tasks on Windows using the legacy API.
+This legacy provider manages scheduled tasks on Windows using the v2 api but only manages scheduled tasks whose compatibility level is set to 1 (Windows XP or Windows Server 2003).
+It is a backward compatible update and replaces the provider of the same name in Puppet core.

 ###### taskscheduler_api2

-This provider manages scheduled tasks on Windows using the v2 api.
+This provider manages scheduled tasks on Windows using the v2 api and can manage scheduled tasks of any compatibility level.

 * Default for `operatingsystem` == `windows`.